What’s Your Major?

 Academic Advisors are assigned to all CFCC students.
 Check WebAdvisor for assigned personnel.
 Make an appointment and talk to them about some of your interests and ideas.

 ACA121 or ACA122 are both College Success courses offered each semester at CFCC.
-Consider taking one of these courses.
+Consider taking one of these courses as you get started at CFCC.
 ACA122 is specific to students who plan to transfer to a 4-year institution upon completion of their program.

 Career Key – Comprehensive website that includes a self-assessment. (fee)